Dr. Fritz’s Interests and Activities

 It should be clear by now that if you find yourself reading the sports section of our local paper, look for Dr. Fritz’s name somewhere in it.
 She wants you to find her name high on a list—she makes no bones about it…she likes to win.

 There’s more to Dr. Fritz than sports, however.
-She’s an active member of Knox Presbyterian church in Hyde Park where she serves in a number of capacities, and she’s currently happily working toward a Master’s degree in Theology at Cincinnati’s Xavier University.
+She’s an active member of Knox Presbyterian Church in Hyde Park where she serves in a number of capacities, and in 2016, she happily completed her work on the Master’s degree in Theology at Cincinnati’s Xavier University.